icub3d/goblog/README.md

   * The `blogs` directory contains all of your blog entries.
 Each file within that directory or any sub-directory that ends in `.md` will be processed as a blog entry.
-The rest of extensions will be ingnored.
+The rest of extensions will be ignored.
 Goblog uses markdown (like github), so feel free to mark down your blog.

   * The `public` directory is where your generated code will go.
 You'll want